MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/deploy-pmem.md

 | **Intel Optane&trade; DC Persistent Memory** in App Direct Mode             | Not Supported            | Supported                |
 | **Intel Optane&trade; DC Persistent Memory** in Memory Mode | Supported            | Supported                |

-Intel Optane DC Persistent Memory supports both *Memory* (volatile) and *App Direct* (persistent) modes.
+Intel Optane DC Persistent Memory supports both *Memory* (volatile) and *App Direct* (persistent) operating modes.
 To use persistent memory modules as storage, which is the primary use case for server workloads, you must use App Direct mode.
 Memory mode essentially uses persistent memory as slower RAM, which doesn't usually meet the performance requirements of server workloads.
 Memory mode is distinct from DAX, which is a persistent storage volume that can be accessed using memory-like semantics.

+Operating mode is often preconfigured by the original device manufacturer.

 > [!NOTE]
 > When you restart a system that has multiple Intel&reg; Optane&trade; persistent memory modules in App Direct mode that are divided into multiple namespaces, you might lose access to some or all of the related logical storage disks.
 This issue occurs on Windows Server 2019 versions that are older than version 1903.